besthor/sorting_algorithms/README.md

-# 0x1B.
-C - Sorting algorithms & Big O
+# SORTING ALGORITHMS & BIG O

 ## Description
 What you should learn from this project: